 How can I get free dental work?

-Whether you need to get a tooth pulled for free or you just need a free dental checkup, there are many places where you can get free dental services for adults and children.
-Options include nonprofit events, free dental clinics, dental schools, and clinical trials.
+Whether you need to get a tooth pulled for free or you just need a free dental checkup, you can check nonprofit events, free dental clinics, dental schools, and clinical trials.

 Do dental schools offer free dental care?